Kenneth Kaushansky: Work and research

 Kaushansky's lab at Stony Brook focuses on hematopoietic growth factors and the regulation of their gene expression.
 The lab also runs several projects to understand the physiology of megakaryotic developments and the tools necessary to perform gene therapy for bleeding disorders.
 Kaushansky has conducted seminal research on the molecular biology of blood cell production.
 As reported in journals such as Nature and The New England Journal of Medicine, his team has cloned several of the genes important in the growth and differentiation of blood cells, including thrombopoietin, a key regulator of stem cell and platelet production.

 Thrombopoietin is the powerful hormone that the body uses to direct the bone marrow to produce platelets, the disk-like cells that are necessary for blood to clot.

 In June 1994, the New York Times reported that Kaushansky along with a team from ZymoGenetics had found the mouse thrombopoietin gene, cloned it, produced recombinant hormone, demonstrated that it worked as expected in mice and then found the human hormone by looking for a human gene that resembled the mouse gene.

 In recent years his group has established that thrombopoietin exerts a profound influence on hematopoietic stem cells, affects the expression of a number of transcription factors that influence stem cell fate decisions (HOXB4, HOXA9, c-Myb, HIF1A) and has unraveled the pathobiology of several congenital disorders of thrombopoiesis.

 Kaushansky served as the editor-in-chief of the medical journal Blood for five years between 1997 and 2002.
-Just before assuming this position, he was awarded the William Damashek Prize.
-William Damashek was the founder of Blood and a renowned hematologist.
-The Damashek Prize is awarded annually to someone less than 50 years of age, who is deemed to have made "outstanding contributions" to hematology.
+Just before assuming this position, he was awarded the William Dameshek Prize.
+William Dameshek was the founder of Blood and a renowned hematologist.
+The Dameshek Prize is awarded annually to someone less than 50 years of age, who is deemed to have made "outstanding contributions" to hematology.
 In 2006 and 2007, Kaushansky was elected as a member the American Academy of Arts and Sciences, and honored as a Master of the American College of Physicians.
 He is also the former president of the American Society for Clinical Investigation and the American Society of Hematology.